-For company documents it is normal to have a set an expiry end date, which is when they would normally be superseded.
+For company documents, it is normal to have set an expiry end date, which is when they would normally be superseded.
 The other expiry methods are more likely used to control documents used in training courses, and documents for evaluation.

-Apart from on a set date, the other methods require an online license check before the user can open the document.
-As soon as the number is met access stops, although it is possible to change the number in the administration system for individual users after the document has been assigned and that will take effect next time the user opens the document.
-You can therefore publish a document with a say a fixed expiry date for all users, but extend the access period for specific users if you so wish.
+Apart from expiration on a set date, the other methods require an online license check before the user can open the document.
+As soon as the number is met, access stops, though it is possible to change the number in the administration system for individual users after the document has been assigned.
+This will take effect the next time the user opens the document.
+You can therefore publish a document with, say, a fixed expiry date for all users, but extend the access period for specific users when required.

 Document expiry happens automatically when the expiry criteria is met.
-This is therefore an easy and automatic way of revoking document access without any administration intervention.
+This is, therefore, an easy and automatic way of revoking document access without manual intervention.

 Suspending or deleting a document to revoke document access for all users

-If you want to revoke document access straight away to all users then you can suspend or delete a document.
-Access will be revoked when the user next tries to open the document if the document is set to check against the licensing server (online use).
-If you have allowed the document to be used permanently offline (without ever checking with the server) then you cannot revoke access by suspending or deleting a document because there is nothing in place to enforce the document to connect to the licensing server to pick up the new controls.
+If you want to revoke document access for all users straight away, then you can suspend or delete a document.
+Access will be revoked when the user next tries to open the document, provided the document is set to check against the licensing server (online use).
+If you have allowed the document to be used permanently offline (without ever checking with the server) then you cannot revoke access by suspending or deleting a document, as there is nothing in place to tell the document to connect to the licensing server to pick up the new controls.

 Revoking document access to all documents on a per user basis

-This approach stops a user from accessing any documents, but it only happens if there is a mandatory license check on the document being opened.
-If you have set the license check to ‘never’ then revocation cannot be implemented.
-One advantage of this approach is that you can reinstate the user rather than having to delete them and then add them again.
+This approach stops a user from accessing any documents, but it only happens if there is a mandatory license check when the document is opened.
+If you have set the license check to ‘never’ in Safeguard Writer, (offline access) then revocation cannot be implemented.
+One advantage of this approach is that you can reinstate the user, rather than having to delete them and then add them again.

-You can change the fixed expiry date also, but again there must be a license check before the change is implemented.
-If you do that, then you can keep altering the end date to suit changing requirements, and apply different end dates to the same file for different users.
-But you must remember that it will be up to you to reconcile end dates manually since there is no provision in the administration system for showing different end dates by user.
+You can also change the fixed expiry date, but again, there must be a license check before the change is implemented.
+If you have a license check, then you can keep altering the end date to suit changing requirements and apply different end dates to the same file for different users.
+However, you must remember that it will be up to you to reconcile end dates manually since there is no provision in the administration system for showing different end dates by user.

-Another approach used by some document DRM systems to preventing continuing access to documents is the ability to delete the document on the user’s computer.
-Sometimes this includes the concept of being able to ‘delete’ a file ‘beyond recovery.’
-Commonly this is claimed to be achieved by multiple overwrites of the file in its location.
+Another approach used by some document DRM systems to prevent continued access to documents is the remote deletion of the document from the user’s computer – see remote file deletion.
+Sometimes, this includes the concept of being able to ‘delete’ a file ‘beyond recovery.’
+Commonly, this is claimed to be achieved by multiple overwrites of the file in its location.

-Safeguard PDF Security does not support this feature as it is more of a marketing ploy than a security feature.
+Safeguard PDF Security does not support this feature because it is more of a marketing ploy than a real security feature.

-Now don’t take our word if this technique works or not – go and reference the work of Peter Gutmann, the noted computer scientist in New Zealand.
-He points out that that, “the 35 pass overwrite technique …. a kind of voodoo incantation to banish evil spirits than the result of a technical analysis of drive encoding techniques.”
+Now, don’t take our word on this – go and reference the work of Peter Gutmann, the noted computer scientist in New Zealand.
+He points out that, “the 35 pass overwrite technique …. a kind of voodoo incantation to banish evil spirits than the result of a technical analysis of drive encoding techniques.”

-Now that is talking about a system for trying to prevent any possible kind of recovery of a file stored on a hard drive.
-Never mind about hosting files on remote servers or using RAID architectures or having system backups.
+That statement is referencing a system for trying to prevent any possible kind of recovery of a file stored on a hard drive.
+Never mind hosting files on remote servers or using RAID architectures or having system backups.

 Everything sounds fine if everyone is playing by the rules.
-But dishonest people have already established that they are not playing by your rules, and their rules are different.
-It is trivial to set a file to ‘read only’ so an ordinary application cannot write to it no matter what it wants.
-Now of course there are ways of getting round that, but they need code that gets around the operating system of the computer, and that is most definitely a ‘bad’ idea.
-That is what hackers and viruses set out to do, and if anything goes wrong you generally don’t have any files to come home to.
+But dishonest people have already established that they are not playing by your rules.
+It is trivial to set a file to ‘read only’ so that an ordinary application cannot write to it no matter what it wants.
+Now, of course, there are ways of getting around that, but they need code that gets around the operating system of the computer, and that is most definitely a ‘bad’ idea.
+That is what hackers and viruses set out to do, and if anything goes wrong, you generally won’t have any files to come home to.

-Be aware that the UK agency CESG notes that if you want to be sure files cannot be recovered you need to physically destroy the disk drive.
-Like by burning it.
-(Now I’m not saying everyone wants to go to that level of certainty, but you get the idea of what the agencies mean by data destruction.)
+Be aware also that UK CESG, notes that if you want to be sure files cannot be recovered you need to physically destroy the disk drive.
+As in burning it.
+(Now, I’m not saying everyone wants or needs that level of certainty, but it shows agencies’ belief that nothing is ever truly deleted.)

-But to bypass the control, all the user has to do is make a copy of the file before using it, so they lose nothing except time if one gets deleted.
-So you see that the idea of sudden deletion is interesting, but is less effective than expiring or revoking a file so that it can no longer be used.
+But to bypass the control, all the user has to do is make a copy of the file before using it.
+They lose nothing except time if one gets deleted.
+The idea of sudden deletion is interesting but is clearly less effective than expiring or revoking a file so that it is present, but can no longer be used.

 How to expire documents using Safeguard PDF Security

 You can set PDF documents to expire automatically when protecting them using Safeguard Writer.
-You can change the document expiry settings for all or individual users at a later stage using the Safeguard administration system.
+It’s possible to change the document expiry settings for all or individual users at a later stage using the Safeguard administration system.

 To expire documents after a number of prints, select the number of copies you want to allow and check the ‘No access after print copies depleted’ checkbox.
 Once the number of prints have been reached the document will automatically expire and can no longer be used.